MirelaGTulbure/gaec-lab/content/authors/jackwearne/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Jack currently works in the contaminated site assessment industry
+bio: Jack currently works in the contaminated site assessment industry.

 interests:
 - Graphs